Iroquois Beadwork - Unique American Folk Art

 Then there is the category that defies description.
 They are just whimsical.
+However, scholars in this area object to the term "whimsy" feeling that it connotes something that is unimportant.
+So I'll just call them curiosities.
 My favorites are the 2 canoes I got in the collection:

 Each says "Fast" on one side, and "Boat" on the other.
 They are open at the top ad have a bead strap, so I guess they could be considered purses.

 Birds are very popular too.
 Some have hangers, some don't.
 They just sit there.